-I have taken collagen with all four of my babies and I can say with confidence that it has been a game changer not only in my skin, hair and nails but it has also helped me reach greater fitness goals by reducing joint pain, healing my postpartum body and helping with muscle recovery.
+I have taken collagen with my prenatal vitamins with all four of my babies and I can say with confidence that it has been a game changer not only in my skin, hair and nails but it has also helped me reach greater fitness goals by reducing joint pain, healing my postpartum body and helping with muscle recovery.

 FACT CHECKStruggles of a Fit Mom uses only high-quality sources, including peer-reviewed studies, to support the facts within it’s articles.
 Read my editorial process to learn more about how I fact-check and keep my content accurate, reliable, and trustworthy.

 Kominiarek MA, Rajan P. Nutrition Recommendations in Pregnancy and Lactation.
 Med Clin North Am.
 2016;100(6):1199-1215. doi:10.1016/j.mcna.2016.06.004